2 minutes read

 Brand naming can fall into multiple categories: new company name, new product name, new service name, and the like.
 Through all our naming projects, we have created a system for how we create a name.

-First we establish naming criteria: uniqueness, relevance, memorability, alliteration, and rational etymology.
+Our brand naming services start with establishing naming criteria: uniqueness, relevance, memorability, alliteration, and rational etymology.
 We then create naming territories: descriptive, derivative, metaphorical, evocative, compounded, whimsical, etc. From there, we will create a presentation that contains the name, the origin, and the meaning.

 Most often, our naming explorations will go through a few rounds where we are distilling and refining along the way.
 Not every name makes the presentation list.
 We are quite judicious.
 There’s more rigor involved than just ideation.
-Our brand naming process also includes domain and name trademark searches. all of our names are vetted and reviewed through the U.S. Patent and Trademark Office’s Trademark Electronic Search System (TESS) and World Intellectual Property Organization (WIPO) prior to presentation.
+Our brand naming agency process also includes domain and name trademark searches. all of our names are vetted and reviewed through the U.S. Patent and Trademark Office’s Trademark Electronic Search System (TESS) and World Intellectual Property Organization (WIPO) prior to presentation.
 Lastly, all names are reviewed for any and all category and class conflicts.

 As we said, naming is a process.
 It requires diligence, expertise, and a genuine passion for getting it right.